Chapter 7:

 The sun broke at last, rooftops catching like embers.
 Kieran turned from the light.
 Work waited.

-Back in the false daylight, only when Sera judged them steady again did she snap the whistle once more, short and clipped.
+Back in the false daylight, only when Sera judged them steady again did she snap the whistle once more—short, clipped.

 The women fell into column.
-Nathan hitched his pack higher, sliding into line.
+Nathan hitched his pack higher and slid into line.

 Bren’s voice rumbled.
 “Shard hart.”